-The timing and amounts of distributions under the liquidation process will be at the discretion of the Liquidator.
+The timing and amounts of distributions under the liquidation process is at the discretion of the Liquidator.
 Distributions may be delayed as a result of matters or events outside of the control of the Liquidator.
 No assurances can be given as to the timing and amount of any distribution, under the liquidation process.

-A Substantial Portion of ACE's Cash is Invested in Cash Equivalents and Short-Term Investments

-A substantial portion of ACE's cash is invested in short-term investments which are subject to credit exposure and interest rate fluctuations which could change the value of these investments.
+A Substantial Portion of ACE's Cash May Be Invested in Cash Equivalents and Short-Term Investments From time to time, ACE may invest a substantial portion of its cash in short-term investments which are subject to credit exposure and interest rate fluctuations which could change the value of these investments.
 These investments are made in accordance with an investment policy approved by the Liquidator.
 Although ACE's investment policy is designed to provide for short-term liquidity and low levels of risk, such investments are subject to credit exposure and interest rate fluctuations.